deionlocklear/ai-ugc-content-creation-template/workshops/live_lab.md

    ![GCP Project Has No Billing Account](../screenshots/32_gcp_project_has_no_billing_account.png)

-2. Set up a billing account
+2. Set up a billing account with a credit card

    ![GCP Set Billing Account](../screenshots/33_gcp_set_billing_account_for_project.png)